 Business interruption insurance

 Most insurance providers include business interruption coverage in their policies for business owners.
-Business interruption insurance compensates for lost revenue when a company is halted due to theft, vandalism, or a covered event.
+When theft, vandalism, or a covered event forces your company to temporarily halt operations, business interruption insurance pays for the lost revenue.
 Any business with recurring expenses, such as payroll, would benefit from having business interruption insurance.
 Business interruption insurance will enable you to fulfill your responsibilities even if your company is temporarily unable to make money.

-A Business Owner’s Policy (BOP) covers three business insurance types, but additional coverage may be necessary for complete company protection.
+A Business Owner’s Policy (BOP) covers three basic business insurance types, but additional coverage may be necessary for complete company protection.
 Coverage includes workers’ compensation, commercial auto insurance, professional liability insurance, and data breach insurance are not included in a BOP.
 For extra security, you can increase your BOP with this coverage.
-Moreover, depending on where your business is located, you might need specific insurance coverage, so check with your local laws.
+Moreover, depending on where your business is located, you might need to have specific insurance coverage, so make sure to check with your local laws.

 A business owner’s policy typically costs $53 a month, or $636 annually.
-However, the cost of a BOP might differ based on some variables, such as:
+However, the cost of a BOP might differ based on several variables, such as:

 Coverage limits